Private John Arthur Gossip

 WESTERN FRONT & TRENCH WARFARE

 In mid-1916, after returning to Egypt the AIF was reorganised and expanded, and the 25th Battalion was returned to the 2nd Division, with which it subsequently served on the Western Front after being transferred to Europe.
-Arthur joined the 25th on 13th July 1916.
 The recruits now found themselves fighting the German in trench warfare.
 On the Western Front in 1914–1918, both sides constructed elaborate trench, underground, and dugout systems opposing each other along a front, protected from assault by barbed wire.
 The area between opposing trench lines (known as "no man's land") was fully exposed to artillery fire from both sides.
 Attacks, even if successful, often sustained severe casualties.
 Trench warfare created a living environment for the men which was harsh, stagnant, and extremely dangerous.
 Not only were trenches constantly under threat of attack from shells or other weapons, but there were also many health risks that developed into large-scale problems for medical personnel.
 Apart from the inescapable cold during the winters in France & Belgium, trenches were often completely waterlogged and muddy, and crawling with lice and rats

 The time soldiers spent in the trenches varied depending on factors like their army's rotation system and the intensity of the conflict in their sector.
 On average: